puncakbukit/reversteem/README.md

-# Reversteem - Reversi on Steem
+# Reversteem – Reversi on Steem

-A fully client-side, decentralized Reversi game built on top of the Steem blockchain.
+A fully client-side, decentralized Reversi (Othello) game built on top of the Steem blockchain.

 Reversteem demonstrates how a complete turn-based multiplayer game can run on Steem using only posts and replies as an immutable game log — without smart contracts and without any backend server.